Term Life Insurance With Living Benefits (3 Best Companies)

 What are Living Benefits?

 You will also hear the terms “accelerated benefits rider” and “accelerated death benefits” referring to living benefits.
-They’re all different terms for the same name, depending on the company are looking into.
+Insurance companies like to have their own unique names for the same features, much to everyone else’s confusion.

 These living benefits are not the only riders you can add to a term life insurance policy.
 There are all sorts of add-ons you can take advantage of to customize your policy to fit your family.